 Geelong is located 75 kilometres south-west of Melbourne.
 It’s relatively easy to get to with a few main options for tourists to reach the Waterfront.

-By car: Driving from Melbourne to Geelong is quite simple as it’s freeway all the way.
+By car: Driving from Melbourne to Geelong is quite simple as it’s a freeway all the way.
 There are no tolls and plenty of signs to show you the way.

 By Ferry: The best and most fun way to arrive at Waterfront Geelong is on board the Port Phillip Ferry.
 Operating daily services the ferry leaves from the Docklands.
 For more information click here.

-By Air: Geelong is served by Avalon and Melbourne Airports which provide domestic travel within Australia.
+By Air: Geelong is served by both Avalon and Melbourne Airports which provide domestic travel within Australia.
 Avalon Airport is located just 20 minutes from Geelong.
 To find out how to get to Geelong from Melbourne Airport (and Avalon) read our guide here.

 Waterfront Geelong Map

-Waterfront Geelong is a top-notch destination and I hope this guide has given you some inspiration for your next getaway.
+I hope this guide has given you some inspiration for your next getaway.

 By Audrey Chalmers